SOMERSET LEVELS - HAM WALL - SHAPWICK HEATH - WESTHAY - TEALHAM MOOR - RSPB GREYLAKE

 The pools at Greylake were covered in ducks, with Teal and Wigeon seen in large numbers, several Common Snipe were sitting in the reeds and I had excellent views of two Water Rails.
 From the hide I watched Marsh Harriers performing, they constantly put the ducks and lapwings eventually taking a duck for lunch.
 Whilst I was in the hide I picked up some details of a good Hawfinch location and so I decided to try it on the way home.

 I found the spot at the back of a churchyard where Yew and Beech Trees were waving about in the wind.
 I didn't hold up much hope of seeing the Hawfinch because of the weather but I was pleasantly surprised when over the next hour I saw several.
-A group of four was the largest count but it too dull for any decent photography.
+A group of four was the largest count but it was too dull for any decent photography.

 record shot of Hawfinch